 SPE Annual Technical Conference and Exhibition - 2007

 38th Annual Meeting of the Decision Sciences Institute - DSI 2007

 @RISK 5.0 a Hit at Palisade User Conference

-Sam McLafferty, President and CEO of Palisade Corporation provided an overview of the upcoming @RISK 5.0, and several sessions provided hands-on training with this new release.
+Sam McLafferty, President and CEO of Palisade provided an overview of the upcoming @RISK 5.0, and several sessions provided hands-on training with this new release.
 The response was overwhelmingly positive.
 Soon to be released in beta, @RISK 5.0 and its companion products in the DecisionTools Suite will set new standards in the risk and decision science marketplace.

 User Conference Call for Presentations

 @RISK and Evolver used for Enterprise Resource Planning

 @RISK Corporate Network Versions — Save 15%